anyeZHY/GEFF/README.md

 The "contributions" of this project are as follows:

 - Transfer PIXIE model from human body reconstruction to gaze estimation.
-Now features of head fuse with that of eye.
+Now the features of head fuse with that of eyes.
 - Implement SimCLR framework for training deep and complicated network.

 ## Installation